 I love coloring with my kids and they love when I do it.
 And since we’re Disney lovers, our favorite coloring sheets come from Disney.
 We print these great coloring sheets at home for free:

 My kids love audiobooks and if you haven’t tried them with your kids NOW is the time.
 My kids enjoy listening to these audiobooks at night before bed.
 You can stream them on several Amazon devices; the Amazon Echo Dot Kids Edition is our favorite.
-Audible is currently offering 1 FREE audiobook and a 30-day free trial!
-Audible has a large collection of children’s books; here are some of our Disney favorites:
+Here are some of our Disney favorites:

 - Disney Pixar Story Collection